Transplants may be

 Sirolimus is typically given with cyclosporine and corticosteroids and may be useful for patients with renal insufficiency.
 Adverse effects include hyperlipidemia, interstitial pneumonitis, leg edema, impaired wound healing, and bone marrow depression with leukopenia, thrombocytopenia, and anemia.

-Everolimus is typically used to prevent heart transplant rejection; adverse effects are similar to those of sirolimus.
+Everolimus is used to prevent kidney and liver transplant rejection.
+Adverse effects are similar to those of sirolimus.

 Anti–IL-2 receptor monoclonal antibodies inhibit T-cell proliferation by blocking the effect of IL-2, secreted by activated T cells.
-Basiliximab and daclizumab, which are humanized anti–IL-2 receptor antibodies, are increasingly being used to treat acute rejection of kidney, liver, and small-bowel transplants; they are also used as adjunct immunosuppressive therapy at the time of transplantation.
+Basiliximab, which is a humanized anti–IL-2 receptor antibody and the only IL-2 receptor antibody still available, is used to treat acute rejection of kidney, liver, and small-bowel transplants; it is also used as adjunct immunosuppressive therapy at the time of transplantation.
 The only adverse effect reported is anaphylaxis, but an increased risk of lymphoproliferative disorders cannot be excluded.